Medical emergencies while traveling – essential travel advice

 Medical emergencies while traveling can happen anytime to even the most experienced travelers.
 Here are essential, practical tips for medical emergencies — ones we learned first-hand during a personal travel medical emergency while on the road.
 These tips go way beyond just having travel insurance.

 If there is one thing we feel we know a lot about, it’s medical insurance, travel safety, and how to be prepared for travel emergencies.
-Then, any one of a number of real medical emergencies while traveling strike and you find out there are a few more necessary steps that slipped through your fingers – a gut check even for those who frequently travel the world.
-That’s what happened to me recently, and I learned a few essential tips from my own travel emergency I’d like to pass on so you can travel smart and be prepared.
+And then a real medical emergency struck while I was traveling and suddenly I discovered there are a few things I wished I had planned better for – a gut check even for those who frequently travel the world.
+I learned a few essential tips from my own travel emergency I’d like to pass on so you can travel smart and be prepared.

 9 essential traveling tips from my own travel emergency